 Here’s an easy recipe for carrot-ginger salad dressing — just like the kind you enjoy on salads in Japanese restaurants.
-A simple leafy salad enveloped in this dressing is a good accompaniment to Asian-style meals.
+A simple leafy salad enveloped in this dressing is a good accompaniment to noodle and dishes, and vegetable sushi.

 Whenever I go out for veggie sushi or tofu teriyaki at Japanese eateries, I love the carrot-ginger dressing that’s used to dress the simple salad that comes with them.
 It turns out that this delicious Japanese-style salad dressing is easy to duplicate at home.